moronigranja/GG-Downloader-Windows/README.md

 OR

 * .NET 7.0 SDK.
 You [can grab it from here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) if you don't have it.
 Build with `dotnet build -f:net7.0 -c:Release`

+# How to build
+Compile with a .NET SDK (supports .NET Framework 4.8 or .NET 7.0).
+ 1. To compile with the .NET Framework 4.8, from the root source folder, execute:
+ `dotnet build -f:net48 -c:Release`
+ 2. To compile with the .NET 7.0 SDK, from the root source folder, execute `dotnet build -f:net7.0-windows -c:Release`
+ 3. Will also compile for .NET 6.0 via adding the `net6.0` moniker to the `<TargetFrameworks>` property in `gg-downloader.csproj`.
+No other changes should